adamfowleruk/crosscryptfs/docs/DESIGN.md

 systems like ExFAT, and so could allow a tool in user-land without kernel level privileges to be used.

+## Value of CrossCryptFS

+Please see the [Value](VALUE.md) document for a non-technical description of the value of CrossCryptFS.

 ## High level design

 We shall aim in our first version to provide an encryption layer in user space